 WGU’s curriculum structure is competency-based, allowing you to apply your existing knowledge and skills to your education.
 Students transferring from a U.S. community college can expect a comprehensive transfer policy.

 Students with an Associate of Arts (A.A.) or Associate of Science (A.S.) degree usually qualify for an Upper-Division standing at WGU.

 Depending on your degree program, you may qualify for additional requirement waivers.

-Note: If you have completed some college coursework but have not earned a degree, WGU will conduct a transcript evaluation.
+If you have completed some college coursework but have not earned a degree, WGU will conduct a transcript evaluation.
 Your experience may waive some of your requirements.

 Transfer made easy!